UKCloud/documentation/articles/vmware/vmw-sco-ws1.md

 - **Company.** A contract with UKCloud is associated with a company, which provides a single owner for the contract, regardless of how many accounts are created.

 - **Account.** We use accounts to separate financial ownership.
 An account could represent an organisation, a customer contract or a specific project.
-An account can also have several UKCloud or VMware services associated with it, such as VMware Workspace ONE, UKCloud for VMware, Cloud Storage and VLS.
+An account can also have several UKCloud or VMware services associated with it, such as VMware Workspace ONE, UKCloud for VMware or Cloud Storage.
 Customers can also use accounts to separate users based on access requirements or permissions.

 ## VMware Workspace ONE edition provided by UKCloud